 What is the best free virtual meeting platform for recruiters?

 Google Meet offers the most generous free tier for recruiting - 60-minute meetings with up to 100 participants, no download required.
 Microsoft Teams matches the 60-minute limit if your organization uses M365.
-Zoom's free tier restricts meetings to 40 minutes, which can cut screening calls short.
-For full-workflow automation including scheduling, Pin offers a free tier with no credit card required.
+Zoom’s free tier restricts meetings to 40 minutes, which can cut screening calls short.
+Full-workflow automation including scheduling is available on Pin’s free tier with no credit card required.

 How do virtual meeting platforms integrate with applicant tracking systems?

-Most video platforms connect to ATS tools like Greenhouse or Lever through middleware (Zapier, BrightHire) rather than native integrations.
-This means interview recordings and transcripts don't automatically land in candidate profiles without extra setup.
+ATS integrations for most video platforms go through middleware (Zapier, BrightHire) rather than native connections to tools like Greenhouse or Lever.
+Interview recordings and transcripts don’t automatically land in candidate profiles without extra setup.
 Pin takes a different approach by building interview scheduling directly into the recruiting workflow, so candidate data stays connected from sourcing through the interview stage.

 Do candidates prefer video interviews or in-person interviews?

-It depends on the format.
+Format determines the answer.
 According to the American Staffing Association (2023), 70% of U.S. adults prefer in-person interviews when given the choice.
-But live two-way video interviews are widely accepted - the friction comes from one-way recorded formats.
+Live two-way video interviews are widely accepted - the friction comes from one-way recorded formats.
 The CareerPlug 2025 Candidate Experience Report found that 33% of candidates abandon applications requiring one-way video, and 36% declined offers after negative interview interactions.

 What features matter most for virtual recruiting interviews?